 The most common question practices ask when considering outsourced billing is straightforward: how much does it cost?
 The answer depends on the pricing model, your specialty, claim volume, and scope of services.
-This guide breaks down every major pricing model with specific numbers, compares in-house versus outsourced costs side by side, and shows you how to calculate your expected ROI.
+This guide breaks down every major pricing model with specific numbers, compares in-house versus outsourced costs side by side using cost-of-collection benchmarks consistent with the MGMA cost survey, and shows you how to calculate your expected ROI.

 The percentage-of-collections model is the most widely used pricing structure in medical billing outsourcing.
 You pay a percentage of the money the billing company actually collects on your behalf.
 If they do not collect, you do not pay.